• Recipes

 Storage: You can keep any leftover dressing in the fridge in an airtight container for up to a day.
 Just let it sit at room temperature for 10 minutes and give it a whisk before using it again.

-If you're loving this Caesar salad, you'll also adore these tasty salad recipes:
+If you're loving this Caesar salad dressing, you'll also adore these tasty dressing recipes:

 🍛More Appetizer Recipes!